sudhindra95/cloudflare/README.md

-#Running application
-Visit the deployed version of the site: https://my-worker.sudhi.workers.dev
+To see the application working, please visit: https://my-worker.sudhi.workers.dev